Understanding HIV fatigue

 Sometimes medication may be an option for HIV fatigue due to depression.
 There are many psychostimulants that have been found to help, including armodafinil and dextroamphetamine.
 A

 Insomnia is a condition that makes it difficult to fall asleep or stay asleep.
 In either case, a poor night’s sleep can leave one dragging the next day.
 To help battle insomnia, a person with HIV fatigue can try these key tips:

 - Go to sleep and wake up at the same times every day.

 - Keep a sleeping log to track changes in sleeping patterns.

 - Don’t lie in bed awake and anxious.
-If you’re unable to sleep, move to a different part of your home.
+If unable to sleep, move to a different part of your home.
 Rest until you feel tired enough to try sleeping in your bed again.